norcams/docs-enduser/docs/ssh.rst

   proxy, and as a general access point for mobile devices such as laptops

-* How to set up SSH multiplexing when using av proxy host, for a better workflow when connecting to NREC instances
+* How to set up SSH multiplexing when using a jump proxy, for a better workflow when connecting to NREC instances

 Using security groups, you should attempt to limit the access to the